 - Medication Tampering:The victim's medication, which contained strychnine, is tampered with using bromide, a chemical that precipitates the strychnine to the bottom, ensuring that the victim would ingests all the strychnine from the bottle in one go when she takes the last dose.

-- My Beloved Smother: Both John and Lawrence mostly lives on Mrs Inglethorp's allowance, which John complains is not enough to live the way he wants to.
+- My Beloved Smother: Both John and Lawrence mostly live on Mrs Inglethorp's allowance, which John complains is not enough to live the way he wants to.
 Mrs Inglethorp herself (seemingly) uses the money as a leverage to keep the family on a leash.

 - Never the Obvious Suspect: Subverted.
 The murderer deliberately makes himself the very obvious first suspect, then prepares fake evidence, so the case against him will be overturned and he won't be suspected again (in English law at the time, one couldn't be tried twice for the same crime).

 - Nice Job Fixing It, Villain!: The crime would never have been traced back to the killer if they weren't so impatient and wrote an incriminating letter to their accomplice when Mrs. Inglethorp's death did not come as early as planned.
 Had they simply waited for the inevitable, they might have gotten away with it all.
-This is lampshaded in the adaptation, where the accomplish calls their partner-in-crime a fool when Poirot produces the letter as an evidence to their crime.
+This is lampshaded in the adaptation, where the accomplice calls their partner-in-crime a fool when Poirot produces the letter as an evidence to their crime.

 - Obviously Evil: Both Alfred Inglethorp and Dr. Bauerstein have long black beards, which makes them look like fictional villains.
 One turns out to be the murderer, while the other is a German spy (and bear in mind that WWI is still underway).